 For example, let’s say your H-1B status expires on June 1, 2014.
 You mail your extension application to USCIS on May 28, 2014, and it reaches USCIS on June 3, 2014.
 USCIS will not consider your application timely filed, since USCIS did not receive it until after your status expired.

 All work visa extension applications are completed on USCIS Form I-129.
 The following documents are typically included as well (your own application may require different documents, however, and we recommend that you consult an immigration attorney to help prepare your request):

 - USCIS filing fee.
-The I-129 filing fee in early 2013 is $325, but be sure to check the USCIS website to confirm the fee (USCIS raises its fees frequently).
+The I-129 filing fee in early 2014 is $325, but check the Forms page of the USCIS website to confirm the fee (USCIS raises its fees frequently).